Boston Legal: Plot

-Boston Legal follows the exploits of former Practice character Alan Shore, and his passionate co-workers, at the fictional offices of Crane, Poole & Schmidt.
-The high-end litigation firm, based in Boston, handles both civil and criminal law cases.
+Boston Legal follows the exploits of former Practice character Alan Shore, and his passionate co-workers, at the fictional law offices of Crane, Poole & Schmidt.
+The high-end litigation Boston firm handles both civil and criminal law cases.

-The series plays on the chemistry between smarmy Shore and loose cannon Denny Crane.
-Middle-aged Shore is wry and wily, while mid-70s Crane (suffering from early dementia) is flamboyant and eccentric.
+The series plays on the chemistry between Alan Shore and loose cannon Denny Crane.
+Middle-aged Shore is wry and wily, while mid-70s Crane (suffering from the early stages of Alzheimer's disease) is flamboyant and eccentric.
 Shore often uses questionable methods to win cases.
 Crane is obsessed with the reputation of his name, which he frequently repeats.
 Though political opposites, Shore and Crane are best friends.
-Episodes more often than not end with the two relaxing and musing together on the firm's balcony (while they smoke cigars and sip scotch whisky).
+Episodes more often than not end with the two relaxing and musing together on the firm's balcony (while smoking cigars and drinking scotch whisky).